 Pu’erh contains caffeine, so it may not be safe for everyone.
-People who are sensitive to this stimulant should avoid drinking pu-erh tea– or any type of caffeinated teas at all.
+People who are sensitive to this stimulant should avoid drinking pu-erh tea– or any type of caffeinated beverages at all.

-The optimal dosage of pu-erh tea is considered to be up to 4 cups per day.
+A moderate amount of pu-erh tea is considered to be up to 4 cups per day.
 More than that is considered a high dose and may not be safe, particularly due to its caffeine content (16).
 This amount will vary according to the caffeine content of the pu-erh, which can range from 20 mg to 40 mg.

 Pu’erh tea is not recommended for those who are sensitive to caffeine or any other stimulant.
 Women who are pregnant or breastfeeding should also avoid this tea or limit caffeine intake as advised by their obstetrician.

 It is crucial to keep in mind that the medicinal properties of pu-erh are derived from entire leaves, not just their powder or extract.
 This means that drinking pu-erh whole leaf tea will have a greater effect on weight loss than capsules or bags of pre-processed powders.

 However, the effects of pu-erh are most noticeable when consumed over a long period.
-Pu’erh is not recommended for people who are trying to lose weight quickly.
+Pu’erh is not necessarily going to work for people who are trying to lose weight quickly.

-Oolong tea is a type of green tea that comes from China.
+Oolong tea is a type of tea that comes from China.
 It comes from the same plant as green and black tea but is semi-oxidized during processing.
 It has plant compounds called polyphenols, which are also found in other types of tea.
-The polyphenols in oolong tea promote weight loss by increasing metabolism and burning more calories than drinking water or other high-calorie drinks like milk or juice.
+The polyphenols in oolong tea may promote weight loss by increasing metabolism and burning more calories than drinking water or other high-calorie drinks like milk or juice.

 Oolong tea contains caffeine, which helps with energy levels as well as suppressing appetite.
 This means it’s an excellent drink for people who want to lose weight quickly without giving up the foods they enjoy.

-Oolong tea has also been shown to decrease cholesterol, which may play a role in decreasing body fat (12).
-Studies show that oolong tea can fight obesity by stimulating the central nervous system (CNS).
+Oolong tea has also been shown to decrease in animals (12).
+Studies show that oolong tea may fight obesity by stimulating the central nervous system (CNS).
 The CNS controls how energy (calories) is used.
 When it’s stimulated, more calories are burned and weight is reduced.

-Oolong tea also increases thermogenesis or the production of heat within the body from normal metabolism or exercise (15).
-This means your body burns more calories due to increased metabolic activity after you drink this tea.
-If combined with regular exercise, oolong tea can help you lose excess weight and keep it off.
+Oolong tea may also increase thermogenesis or the production of heat within the body from normal metabolism or exercise (15).
+This means your body may burn more calories due to increased metabolic activity after you drink this tea.
+If combined with regular exercise, oolong tea might help you lose excess weight and keep it off.